 Passing a Bad Check Defense

 If the bad check goes unresolved or unpaid for, a charge for passing a bad check will be issued to the offender, at this point it is up to the person in question on how to proceed.
 While defending yourself or hiring a state appointed attorney are both viable options, if you want to give your future a fighting chance, you need to partner up with a criminal defense attorney in Missouri.
-At Missouri Legal, our attorneys are committed to giving our clients the outcome they deserve at fair prices and friendly service.
+At Missouri Legal, our criminal defense lawyers are committed to giving our clients the outcome they deserve at fair prices and friendly service.
 Contact our office in Springfield, Missouri to schedule your free consultation.